kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 - stdout: NOTICE and WARN levels
 - stderr: ERROR and FATAL levels

 TRACE, DEBUG and INFO levels should not be logged on production clusters.
-All the important context should be provided in the NOTICE and higher levels so there is no need to have a tone of simmilar INFO logs.
+All the important context should be provided in the NOTICE and higher levels so there is no need to have a tone of similar INFO logs.
 On the other environments these three levels could be enabled for the debugging reason and put into the stdout

 In case of gathering metrics from the logs, INFO level logs could also be put into the stdout